timheilman/scorebridge-cloud/README.md

 Use `npm run gql-types-codegen` to generate typescript types from the gql schema.

+## Exporting details to the webapp

+Both the webapp react app running locally and the cypress test harness for it require some exports from this repo.
+Use `npm run refreshDetailsToWebapp` and see package.json for details.

 ## Testing

 For now, only the dev environment is enabled.
 First, establish a `.env` file at project root using: